Golf Tutorials

 The "Feet-Together" Drill

 This is a classic for a reason.
 Hitting shots with your feet touching forces you to swing with balance and rhythm.
-Any aggressive lunge or jerky upper-body movement will cause you to lose your balance one simple motion in one fell swoop.
+Any aggressive lunge or jerky upper-body movement will cause you to lose your balance.

 1. Set up to the ball, but with your feet completely together (ankles touching).